 Best Design: The Singular – See Rates at TripAdvisor

-"The site used to be used for the Bories Cold Storage Plant in the early 1900s, but since has been converted into an architect’s dream stay."
+"The site was once used for the Bories Cold Storage Plant in the early 1900s, but since has been converted into an architect’s dream stay."

 Best Diving: Lizard Island – See Rates at TripAdvisor